-If your system is asking you for your BitLocker recovery key, the following information may help you locate your recovery key and understand why you may be asked to provide it.
+If your system is asking you for your BitLocker recovery key, the following information may help you locate your recovery key and understand why you're being asked to provide it.

 Where can I find my BitLocker recovery key?

-Note: If the device was set up or BitLocker protection was activated by another user, the recovery key may be in that user’s Microsoft account.
+Note: If the device was set up, or if BitLocker was turned on, by somebody else, the recovery key may be in that person’s Microsoft account.

 On a printout: You may have printed your recovery key when BitLocker was activated.
 Look where you keep important papers related to your computer.